-2. Design a workplace that functions for your people
+2. Design a workplace that best supports your business and people

 Offices are becoming purposeful and flexible.
-Many companies already embraced mobility or flex-space ahead of the pandemic, and hybrid work has a durable presence as the starting point in returning to the office.
+Many companies already embraced mobility or flex-space ahead of the pandemic, and hybrid work is here to stay.
+Use that as the starting point in returning to the office.
 To get it right in the short-term, align your company needs to the following types of workplace models:

 - Office-centric is the preference of companies that believe their strong culture is built and fueled by in-office collaboration